ssettle3/ngBeers/Readme.md

-# Beers 'Round The World
+# Beers Around The World

 ## Description
  * A catalog of beers from around the world.